-As an accident victim, you need the support of a network of physicians and attorneys as you try to cope with the pain and suffering caused by the negligence of another driver.
+As an accident victim, you need the support of a network of physicians and personal injury attorneys as you try to cope with the pain and suffering caused by the negligence of another driver.
 The Levinson Law Group wants to help you as you recover from your injuries by protecting you from aggressive insurance adjusters and by cutting through the red-tape to get you the help you need right now.

 Can I Sue for Pain and Suffering Damages in California?

 When most people consider the damages caused by an automobile accident, they immediately think of property damage and physical injuries.
 However, “damages” encompasses all of the loss experienced by the accident victim due to another person’s reckless, careless, or negligent actions.
 Pain and suffering is considered a “loss” for the purposes of calculating the victim’s damages.
 The at-fault party can be held accountable for the victim’s mental anguish, emotional stress, and physical pain caused by the accident.